chizhangucb/Database_Material/Introduction-to-Database/Week 8 Views and Authorization/Quizzes/Authorization_Quiz.md

 * X does not have privilege SELECT ON T after statement 6.

 **Explanation:**
-As owner, U has all privileges on T. Let P denote the privilege "SELECT ON T".
+As owner, U has all privileges on T. Let P denote the privilege `SELECT ON T`.
 After statement 1, V and W have privilege P granted by U. After statement 2, W is additionally granted privilege P by V. After statement 3, X and Y also have privilege P, granted by W. After statement 4, Y is additionally granted privilege P by U. After statement 5, V no longer has privilege P. ***The "restrict" does not block the statement*** since there is no cascading revoking of privileges (W still has privilege P from U).
 After statement 6, W loses privilege P and so does X since it was granted by W, but Y still retains privilege granted from U.